 #9.
 Variety of Work: 69%

 Humans get bored easily.
 We can’t help it!
 Our brains need near constant stimulation.
-We might have a great job that eventually, after too many of the same tasks, becomes boring after many years.
+We might have a great job that eventually, after too many repetitions of the same task, becomes boring after many years.
 We have to find a way to keep our jobs and tasks fresh.
+But how?

 #10.
 Overall Corporate Culture: 69%